greys-tools/vts-deck/README.md

 5. Run `npm run dev` to start the server, and open the link that the terminal gives you (usually `http://localhost:5173`)
 6. Use the tool as you normally would!

+## External Devices
+If you use the browser option above, you can also use this tool on an external device by running the app's server on your PC and opening the browser interface on a separate phone, tablet, or computer.

+Look for the `192.168...` IP address in the console; that's what you'll need to type in your browser to connect!

 ## App Settings
 Right now, the only settings available are for the app's theme (light/dark) and the number of buttons in the grid (which can be extended horizontally to have up to 10 buttons per row).